 But there are certainly more, with unique expectations for educational requirements and everyday duties and differing pay.
 Their uniforms may look the same, but their job descriptions are anything but uniform.
-Different kinds of nurses have all sorts of unique specialties and capabilities based on training and certification, whether it’s registered nurses, pediatric nurses, neonatal/NICU nurses, flight nurses, home health nurses, advanced practice nurses or nurses who specialize in radiology, telemetry, dialysis, radiology or other areas.
+Different kinds of nurses have all sorts of unique specialties and capabilities based on training and certification, whether it's pediatric nurses, cosmetic nurses, neonatal/NICU nurses, flight nurses, home health nurses, cardiac nurses, advanced practice nurses or nurses who specialize in radiology, telemetry, dialysis, radiology or other areas.
 Take our personality quiz to find out what kind of nursing specialty is perfect for you.

 Job market insights and information is developed and provided by Lightcast.
 Herzing University makes no representations or guarantees that graduation from its programs will result in a job, promotion, salary increase or other career growth.
 For information regarding student outcomes, please visit our Consumer Disclosures page.
 For support with career resources, please contact us by phone at (866) 208-3344 or email at firstname.lastname@example.org.